 Here are five things you can do right now to help stop gun violence.

 1. Contact your elected representatives and demand that they support and advocate for effective gun violence prevention legislation.
-Call your U.S. Senators and Representative via the U.S. Capitol Switchboard at 202-224-3121 and tell them that you SUPPORT a federal ban on “bump fire” stocks and similar devices, assault weapons, and high-capacity ammunition magazines and that you OPPOSE legislation that would deregulate firearm silencers and allow federally mandated concealed carry.
+Call your U.S. Senators and Representative via the U.S. Capitol Switchboard at 202-224-3121 and tell them that you SUPPORT a federal ban on assault weapons, high-capacity ammunition magazines, and “bump fire” stocks and similar devices, and that you OPPOSE legislation that would deregulate firearm silencers and allow federally mandated concealed carry.

 2. Make an online tax-deductible contribution to the Violence Policy Center.